Card(s) of the Day: Thunder: A dangerous card with the power of lightning, Thunder’s main weakness is Shadow.

 A scene of Sakura with a cartoony confused face wondering what just happened is also edited out.

-They cut out a line exchange where Sakura asks why the outfit of the day has a cat theme and Tomoyo says because it’s cute, switching it to just talking about the lightning-resistant material it’s made out of.
+They cut out a line exchange where Sakura asks why the outfit of the day has a cat theme, and Tomoyo says because it’s cute.
+Instead, they’re just talking about the lightning-resistant material it’s made out of.

-Another small line about the compass being left to Clow Reed’s mother, thus it being a family heirloom is removed.
+Another small line about the compass being left to Clow Reed’s mother, making it a family heirloom, is removed.

 Dub Sakura: “Shadow!
 Release and Dispel!
 Return to your power confined!”
 Uh, Sakura, you’re catching Thunder not Shadow…you already caught that card remember?